The 20 Best Olivopontocerebellar Atrophy Doctors Near Me

 Tuebingen, BW, DE

-Matthis Synofzik practices in Tuebingen, Germany.
+Matthis Synofzik practices practicing medicine in Tuebingen, Germany.
 Mr. Synofzik is rated as an Elite expert by MediFind in the treatment of Olivopontocerebellar Atrophy.
-His top areas of expertise are Drug Induced Dyskinesia, Frontotemporal Dementia, Acute Cerebellar Ataxia, Spinocerebellar Ataxia, and Deep Brain Stimulation.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Frontotemporal Dementia, Acute Cerebellar Ataxia, Spinocerebellar Ataxia, and Deep Brain Stimulation.

 Elite in Olivopontocerebellar Atrophy